aristanetworks/avd/ansible_collections/arista/avd/docs/getting-started/intro-to-ansible-and-avd.md

 ### Day 2 Operations Example

-Let’s imagine that you want to create a new tenant in your existing fabric.
+Let's imagine that you want to create a new tenant in your existing fabric.
 This would require at least the following configuration:

 - VRF(s)